lightfoot610/MyProfile/README.md

 ![family7jpg](https://user-images.githubusercontent.com/48243224/54421247-01cd6980-4747-11e9-99f1-1d1979fdb6a0.jpg)

-I am 30, married and have a energetic 2 year old boy.
+I am 30 years old from Perth WA, married and have a energetic 2 year old boy.
 I am an electrician and working in the building and construction industry for 13 years.
 My life evolves around family but i have a passion for AFL football and cricket also.
 Previous knee reconstructions and surgeries has limited and shutdown my football career.
 I still enjoy helping my local club though managing one of the teams.

 ### Interest in IT